kaylamarietorres/kaylamarietorres.github.io/essays/smartQuestionsKMT.md

 ```

-The asker received over 10 possible answers that look clear, conise, and well thoughtout.
+The asker received over 10 possible answers that look clear, concise, and well throughout.
 Due to the success of this question, I believe it to be a good example of a smart question.

 ## Silly questions